 Another way to put it is that this.
 You either burn fat or store it.
 You can’t do both at the same time.
-The body is just not that stupid.
+The body just doesn’t work that way.
 If food is plentiful, you store food energy.
 If food is scarce, you burn food energy (body fat).
 The key hormonal regulator here is insulin.
 The change in insulin levels is what signals our body to go into fat storing mode or fat burning mode.

-Since insulin is high, you must get your energy from food, and cannot get any from your body fat stores.
+Since insulin is high, you must get most of your energy from food, and cannot get much from your body fat stores.
 You reduce your calorie intake from 2000 calories to 1500 and hope against hope that you will lose weight.
 You do, at first, but then your body must adjust.
-Since you cannot get at your fat stores, if you are only getting 1500 calories in, you must reduce you calorie expenditure to 1500 as well.
+Since you cannot get much energy from your fat stores, if you are only getting 1500 calories in, you must reduce your calorie expenditure to 1500 as well.

-So, you feel tired, hungry, cold because your body’s metabolism is starting to shut down.
+So, you are likely to feel tired, hungry, cold because your body’s metabolism is starting to shut down.
 But the worst part?
 You don’t lose any more weight!
-Your weight loss starts to plateau, but you feel like crap.
+Your weight loss starts to plateau, but you feel really bad.
 Over time, you start to regain some of that weight.
 So you decide that you’ve had enough and increase your caloric intake to 1700 – still lower than when you started.
 But, because you are taking in 1700 calories but only burning 1500 calories, your weight quickly goes back to what it was before you started the diet.
 Sound familiar to anybody?